nvim-telescope/telescope.nvim/README.md

 }
 ```

-Searches you string with a grep.
+Searches your string with a grep.
 Note: Requires `rg`.

 ```lua